stacktrce/ShuntingYardAlgo-Eval/README.md

-Implementation of the Shunting Yard Alogrithm in Java , with a Eval-Method for the PostFix Notation.
+Implementation of the Shunting Yard Alogrithm in Java , with a Eval-Method for the PostFix Notation which i did code for a test Android App

-Original Eval Code from https://www.geeksforgeeks.org/evaluation-of-postfix-expression/ ; modified to fit the needs of this Shunting Yard Algorithm